Indiana Jones Guns

 Share this post:

-A descendant of Browning's 1917 HMG, the development of the M2 Heavy Machine Gun was first prompted by the emergence of armored aircraft among German forces in World War I, calling for a greater level of firepower to bring down.
-Development continued after Browning's passing in 1926, and in 1933 it was adopted by the U.S. armed forces.
+We'll start with a couple of noteworthy runner-ups.
+First, we have the M2 heavy machine gun.
+A descendant of Browning's 1917 HMG, the development of the M2 was first prompted by the emergence of armored aircraft among German forces in World War I. Development continued after Browning's passing in 1926, and in 1933 the M2 platform was adopted by the U.S. armed forces.

-The Browning Automatic Rifle, or BAR, was a signature weapon for generations of American GIs, seeing action first seeing action in both world wars and Korea.
+We're into the six figure price range now, but still haven't broken into the top 10 most expensive machine guns sold at RIAC, testifying to the impressive performance of the genre in recent years.
+The Browning Automatic Rifle, or BAR, was a signature weapon for generations of American GIs, seeing action in both world wars and Korea.
 The gun was introduced in World War 1 too late to have a significant impact.

-It was John Moses Browning’s take on “walking fire,” the term given to a standard infantryman laying down covering fire as troops crossed “no man’s land.”
+The BAR was John Moses Browning’s take on “walking fire,” the term given to a standard infantryman laying down covering fire as troops crossed “no man’s land.”
 The gun, brought to production by Colt, was chambered in the stout .30-06.
 Colt already had too many manufacturing contracts for World War 1 so production was passed off to Winchester Repeating Arms Company and Marlin-Rockwell Corporation.
 More than 50,000 were made by the end of World War 1.
+Thanks to its exceptional condition, the U.S. Colt Model 1918 pictured above joined the ranks of most expensive machine guns sold at RIAC.

 The M60 is one of the most recognizable weapons to come out of the Vietnam War.
 Nicknamed the “pig,” it was carried by GIs, but also mounted on Huey helicopters, and gunboats.
 It is only fitting that it ties with the BAR since it was the gun to replace it in the Arsenal of Democracy.
 The M60 could throw a controllable 600 rounds per minute downrange and offer plenty of firepower against structures and vehicles.